Nikhil286240/SNCFETCH/README.md

 ![a1](./catkin_ws/src/pic/a1.png)

 `roslaunch visp_auto_tracker tracklive_usb.launch`
-This opens the Fetch's RGB camera and Vision ViSP ROS package to track and obtain pose from QR code.
+This opens the Fetch's RGB camera and Vision ViSP ROS package to track and obtain the pose from QR code.

 ![a2](./catkin_ws/src/pic/a2.png)